 Note that if you feel that the person isn’t a good fit, then it's probably good to tell them earlier on in the call.
 You can politely tell them that you don’t think you’ll be able to give them the help they need and then recommend a course or another company that can better suit their needs.

-Join My Free Sales Training
+Free Sales Training